cnichte/md-curcuma/README.md

 Transformers are currently available for the following tasks:

-1. Split a Longform in separate Files at Headlines
+1. Split a Longform in separate Files at Headlines.
-2. Obsidian-Links (Images and Documents), copy Files on the fly
+2. Obsidian-Links (Images and Documents), copy Files on the fly.
 3. Latex-Formulas, Paragraph an Inline.
-4. Callouts
+4. Frontmatter: Add, Replace, Map and Transform Values.
+5. Callouts.
-5. Remove Todos
+6. Remove Todos.
+7. TODO: Take wikilinks (cross-references) into account.

 You can build customized transformers for different solutions.